colinbredenberg/Impression-Learning-Camera-Ready/README.md

 To run a simulation, simply run impression_learning.py after setting experimental parameters appropriately.

 **Plotting (il_plot_generator.py)**
 To plot data after a simulation, simply run il_plot_generator.py.
-We ran these files consecutively in an IDE (e.g. Spyder) To save the results of a simulation, set image_save = True, which will save images in your local directory.
+We ran these files consecutively in an IDE (e.g. Spyder).
+To save the results of a simulation, set image_save = True, which will save images in your local directory.